PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 volume plugin path on each node and in some cases the control plane nodes as well.

 Pods interact with FlexVolume drivers through the `flexVolume` in-tree volume plugin.
-For more details, see the FlexVolume [README](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md#readme) document.
+For more details, see the FlexVolume [README](https://github.com/PlaidCloud/community/blob/master/contributors/devel/sig-storage/flexvolume.md#readme) document.

 {{< note >}}
 FlexVolume is deprecated.
-Using an out-of-tree CSI driver is the recommended way to integrate external storage with Kubernetes.
+Using an out-of-tree CSI driver is the recommended way to integrate external storage with PlaidCloud.

 Maintainers of FlexVolume driver should implement a CSI Driver and help to migrate users of FlexVolume drivers to CSI.
 Users of FlexVolume should move their workloads to use the equivalent CSI Driver.